PurelyNicole/homeassistant-config-IN/docs/index.md

 * Technology should fit your life.
 Your life shouldn't fit technology.
 * Automation over remote control.
 * Devices should still work if the network goes down.
+* Snitches get disassembled and sent to Beelzebot.